manahshetty/M.A.R.S.S.Z/README.md

    - PDF to Text
       Includes the Python code to convert any PDF file to Text for further processing.
-      This required libraries mentioned in Requirements.txt & Tesseract .exe file for Optical Character Recognition This is Done in 2 Step:
+      This required libraries mentioned in Requirements.txt & Tesseract .exe file for Optical Character Recognition This is Done in 2 Steps:

 	- PDF_to_Image.py converts the PDF into set of Images for each Page in PDF

 	- Image_to_Text.py converts those Images to text, which is appended to one Text File

    - Extract.ipynb